bostontrader/bookwerx-core/README.md

 extra fancy features, such as validation belong elsewhere.
 You may easily use this API to make non-sensensical entries into your records.
 GIGO.

+##On Categories and Ordering

+There are several places where we might want to "categorize" the various accounts.
+Not only do we want to categorize them, but we also want to deal with them in a particular order.

+Some examples:

+1. Each account might be one of [Assets, Liabilities, Equity, Revenue, Expenses] and these broad categories have a customary position in financial statements.

+2. Asset categorization might be further subdivided into Current, Equipment, and Building with them appearing on a report in that order.

+3. "Liquid" accounts such as cash-in-mattress, bank deposits, and perhaps short-term notes, might be tagged so that they could all appear on a graph.

+I will spare you the hand-wringing, agonization, and derivation that led to our final solution, and cut to the chase.
+The bottom line is that, considering how broad and diverse this problem is, attempting to build a robust system that can manage these groupings is far beyond the scope of this app.
+So in keeping with the minimalist philosophy, **bookwerx-core** provides the following minimal solution.
+It:

+1. Maintains a collection of categories.

+2. Maintains a collection of "accounts_categories".
+Each account_category points to exactly one account and one category.
+In this way, an account can be tagged with zero or more categories, and a category may apply to zero or more accounts.

+This is the essential minimal foundation required.
+In light of this let's revisit the prior examples and see how they could be implemented.

+1. Create categories for "Assets","Liabilities","Equity","Revenue", and "Expenses."
+Every account gets tagged with exactly one of these.
+The Balance Sheet and Income Statements verify this and display their information in a hardwired customary order.
+The report decides how to order individual accounts, perhaps alphabetically by their titles.

+2. Create categories for "Current" and "Long-term" (for example.)
+Assets deemed "current" or "long-term" get tagged thus.
+The financial reports will display current assets before long-term because it's hardwired to look for these categories and display them in said order.
+We can use the same same tags for liabilities.
+The financial reports should include an implicit category for "uncategorized" to include accounts that are not otherwise categorized.

+3. Create categories for "cash", "bank", and "short-term note".
+Tag certain accounts as one or the other of these.
+A graph can operate only on these specific accounts and seperately display each category.
+No individual accounts need apply.

+In each case it is the reponsibility of the report or graph to understand the available categories, present them in the proper order, and to ensure that the categorization is plausible.
+For example, nothing should be tagged as an asset _and_ a liability.

 ##Data Analysis

 As mentioned earlier, this package merely records the basic bookkeeping objects.